erandabregasi/function/README.md

 - `function-rl-demo/best-self-digital-twin.pptx` - editable presentation deck
 - `function-rl-demo/best-self-digital-twin.pdf` - shareable PDF export

-## Pitch

 > A chatbot tells members what their labs mean.
 A digital twin lets them choose which future self they want to work toward, then learns from every retest whether that future was real.

-All biomarker data and forecasts in this demo are synthetic and not medical advice.